manuth/WSCPackageGenerator/generators/app/templates/wsc-package-quickstart.md

 ## ErrorMessages
 Error-Messages are made up just the same way like translations.
-But there is one major difference: You can declare an ID to access the error-message inside of EJS-compiled files using:
+You can access error-identifiers inside your ejs-flavored files like this:
 ```
 <%%= Errors.{ Error-ID } %%>
 ```